 Secondly, we have developed a Scale-Out Module for more experienced enterprises to successfully grow beyond their initial commercialization into new territories and countries.
 The module will be part of the GSBI In-Residence and other entrepreneurs that are designing expansion strategies.

 We are currently testing this approach.
-Want to learn more about replication and partnerships?

 Contact Neal Harrison, Associate Director of Replication.